KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/channels.md

 - The creator of a channel may close the channel at any time using [channelsclose](../customconsensus/channels.html#channelsclose)
   - This shows the receiver that this payment stream is permanently ended
 - Once the channel's closure is notarized, the creator may withdraw remaining funds using [channelsrefund](../customconsensus/channels.html#channelsrefund)
-- The [channelsinfo](../customconsensus/channels.html#channelsinfo) method reveals public information for any or all available channels on an asset chain
+- The [channelsinfo](../customconsensus/channels.html#channelsinfo) method reveals public information for any or all available channels on an Smart Chain

 ## channelsaddress